 - Concept of ‘Provider of last resort’.

-In order to fulfill the above outlined roles and responsibilities, WFP established the Global Logistics Cluster Support Cell (GLCSC) hosted in the Logistics Division of its headquarters in Rome.
+In order to fulfil the above outlined roles and responsibilities, WFP established the Global Logistics Cluster Support Cell (GLCSC) hosted in the Logistics Division of its headquarters in Rome.
 It is comprised of a diverse, multi-skilled group of logisticians drawn from WFP, UNHCR, UNICEF, ACF, Care International, MSB (formerly SRSA), and WVI.
 The primary goal of GLCSC is to mobilise surge capacity to provide logistics support to the global level humanitarian community and the country level Logistics Cluster Cells when activated.

 Humanitarian actors who participate in the development of common humanitarian action plans are expected to be proactive partners in assessing needs, developing strategies and plans for the sector, and implementing agreed priority activities.
 Provisions should also be made in sectoral groups for those humanitarian actors who may wish to participate as observers, mainly for information-sharing purposes.
 The specific roles are:

-- participation in cluster activities and partnering;
+- Participation in cluster activities and partnering.

-- sharing organisation contingency plans;
+- Sharing organisation contingency plans.

-- sharing information on supply pipeline; and
+- Sharing information on supply pipeline.

-- sharing of assets.
+- Sharing of assets.

 The success of the cluster depends on the level of participation from other humanitarian organisations as well as trust and interest amongst participants.
 However, it is important to note that the participation in and/or use of these cluster services is under no circumstances compulsory.
-The Logistics Cluster is here to help and support the logistics operations of humanitarian actors, not to replace them.
+The Logistics Cluster intends to help and support the logistics operations of humanitarian actors, not to replace them.